kyegomez/swarms-pytorch/README.md

 # Documentation
 - [Click here for documentation](https://swarmstorch.readthedocs.io/en/latest/swarms/)

+# Playground
+- There are various scripts in the playground folder with various examples for each swarm, like ant colony and fish school and spiral optimization.

 # Todo
 10 swarming neural network algorithms, with brief overviews, algorithmic pseudocode, and potential use cases for each: